cod-eric/pgdp-jacer/F02A02 Adventsaufgabe - Polylingual Pingu/F02A02 Polylingual Pingu.md

     while True:
         user_input = input("🤵 The museum curator asks: Do you want to keep watching the [s]nakes or [l]eave? ") if user_input == "l":
-            exit()
+            print("The museum is now closed for the day.") exit()
         elif user_input == "s":
             break